Prakash-V-S/Prakash-V-S/README.md

 <h1 align="center">Hi 👋, I'm Prakash V S</h1>
 <h3 align="center">A passionate frontend developer from India</h3>
+<h4 align="center">🌟 "The only way to do great work is to love what you do." - Steve Jobs</h4>

 - 🎓 Recent graduate with a degree in **MCA Computer Applications.**